 • No need for cycles

 Sounds a little too good to be true?
-We'll find out as we present a list of various studies and CEE related information in this article below.
+We'll find out as we present a list of various studies in this article below.
 First, we'll discuss what is creatine ethyl ester.

-Creatine ethyl ester HCL (CEE) is a derivative of creatine monohydrate, sold as an athletic performance enhancer and promoted as being better than creatine monohydrate for building muscle and strength.
+Creatine ethyl ester HCL is a derivative of creatine monohydrate (CM), sold as an athletic performance enhancer and promoted as being better than CM for building muscle and strength.
 It is an ethyl ester derivative of creatine - the ethyl ester is claimed to promote a much better absorption rate than regular creatine in the body.
-However these claims are not supported by scientific studies, and in fact some studies have actually found CEE to be less stable than regular creatine.
+However these claims are not supported by scientific studies, and in fact some studies have actually found CEE to be less stable than regular CM.
 Yes, you read that correct - less stable than creatine.1 According to wikipedia, "the compound was developed, patented and licensed through UNeMed, the technology transfer entity of the University of Nebraska Medical Center, and is sold under numerous brand names."

 Creatine Ethyl Ester Research and Studies